 The fact is, rich people have a different mindset to poor people and I’m not talking a spendy mindset either.

 What rich people do is often quite different to what you expect them to do.
 And I should know.

 My extended family is extremely diverse, wealth wise.

 Among my extended family I have construction workers, care workers, barristers, solicitors, SAHMs, American corp VP’s, teachers and those with an inherited private income.

 Yep, you read that right, there are still people in this world who inherit a private income.

 I don’t just read about how the other half live, I can see it when we have big family gatherings!

-I can be as nosy as the next person but I don’t like to go asking these distant relatives how much they earn or inherited, what it’s like to be rich.
+I can be as nosy as the next person but I don’t like asking rich people what they do for a living, how much they earn or inherited even if they are distant relatives!